waimea-jmblack/200DTD-coding-project/testing.md

 The following game features / functionality and player actions will need to be tested:

-- FUNCTIONALITY / FEATURE / ACTION TO TEST
-- FUNCTIONALITY / FEATURE / ACTION TO TEST
-- FUNCTIONALITY / FEATURE / ACTION TO TEST
-- FUNCTIONALITY / FEATURE / ACTION TO TEST
-- FUNCTIONALITY / FEATURE / ACTION TO TEST
+- More how many players can play
+- Player wins
+- Players switch

 The following tests will be run against the completed game.
 The tests should result in the expected outcomes shown.

-### TEST NAME HERE

-TEST DESCRIPTION HERE
+### Players switching
+I need to test that the players will switch when their turn is over

 #### Test Data / Actions to Use

-TEST DATA TO USE DETAILED HERE
+After player has completed their turn, it should become the next players turn

 #### Expected Outcome

-EXPECTED OUTCOME DETAILED HERE

-### TEST NAME HERE

-TEST DESCRIPTION HERE
+The player should complete their turn, and then it will become the next players turn.

+### How many players can play

+The minimum amount of players that can play will be 2 with a maximum amount being 4

 #### Test Data / Actions to Use

-TEST DATA TO USE DETAILED HERE
+At the start the users will have to enter the amount of people playing (max of 4)

 #### Expected Outcome

-EXPECTED OUTCOME DETAILED HERE

-### TEST NAME HERE
+The user will not be able to play with less than two people and more than 4

+### Player Wins

 TEST DESCRIPTION HERE

 #### Test Data / Actions to Use

-TEST DATA TO USE DETAILED HERE
+For a player to win, they have to get 15 explorers and 100 gold before the other players do

 #### Expected Outcome

-EXPECTED OUTCOME DETAILED HERE
+When a player wins, the computer will state the winner, and how much gold and explorers they have accumulated

 ### TEST NAME HERE